-After being trapped in the middle of one of the worst storms on record to hit North Yorskhire, UK, I became very aware of the threat that climate change posed.
-The impact of these global changes meant that these floods would very likely increase in frequency and severity and affect my community.
+After being trapped in the middle of one of the worst storms on record to hit North Yorkshire, UK, I became very aware of the threat that climate change posed.
+The impact of these global changes meant that floods like this would very likely increase in frequency and severity and affect my community.

 2005 was a time before climate change was big news so I started educating my peers in my school and community about 'global warming' and how urgently we must halt emissions and confront the challenges of a warming world.